Skip to main content

 Home improvement scams are also sometimes referred to as handyman scams.
 Wondering how to tell if a contractor is legitimate?
 There are some red flags to watch out for when you contact—or you're approached by—a person claiming to be a professional contractor or handyperson:

-2. They claim they have construction materials “left over” from another job to justify giving you a steep price discount.
+3. They claim they have construction materials “left over” from another job to justify giving you a steep price discount.

-3. They try to arrange financing for your project; for example, recommending a specific lender offering home renovation loans.
+4. They try to arrange financing for your project; for example, recommending a specific lender offering home renovation loans.

-4. They demand full payment for the job up front.
+5. They demand full payment for the job up front.

-5. They tell you that you need to obtain any necessary building permits (this is normally the contractor’s responsibility).
+6. They tell you that you need to obtain any necessary building permits (this is normally the contractor’s responsibility).

-6. They try to persuade you to sign over a claim payment from your insurance company (after damage to your home from a natural disaster).
+7. They try to persuade you to sign over a claim payment from your insurance company (after damage to your home from a natural disaster).

-8. They refuse to sign a contract, insisting instead on a “handshake deal.”
+8. They pressure you to make an immediate decision to hire them.
+Or they refuse to sign a contract, insisting instead on a “handshake deal.”

 How can I avoid home improvement scams?

-• Ask for references: Since they’ve likely left a trail of deception behind them, criminals will be reluctant to share this information.
+• Ask for references: Since they’ve likely left a trail of deception behind them, scammers will be reluctant to share this information.
 They also won’t stick around while you do your “homework.”
 Even better than asking for references?
 Get contractor and handyperson recommendations only from people you know and trust.

 • Find vetted contractors: Contractors who belong to the National Association of the Remodeling Industry (NARI) meet strict standards for quality and integrity.
 Look for professional remodelers on their website.